jperkel/example_notebook/README.md

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/jperkel/example_notebook/master)

 This simple Jupyter notebook demonstrates how the computational notebook format allows users to interleave text, code, and results in a single file.

 But, unless you have Jupyter notebook installed on your computer, all you can do is view the notebooks, not play with them.
 (See for yourself: If you click `My_sample_notebook.ipynb` in this GitHub repository, you will be able to read the notebook, but only as a static document.)
 This is where [Binder](https://mybinder.org) comes in.
 Binder is a free, open-source, web service that packages Jupyter notebooks inside an executable container, which can be run within a web browser, no installation required.

-To view a live version of this notebook, click the `launch binder` button above.
+1. Click the `launch binder` button above.
 Once the demo launches, click `My_sample_notebook.ipynb` in the file listing.
-In the fourth cell (labeled 'In [4]'), remove the leading `#` from the second call to `ax.plot()`.
-Then, click `Cell > Run All`.
+2. Run the notebook by selecting `Cell > Run All`.
+3. Take a look at the graph below the fourth cell (labeled 'In [4]').
+4. Uncomment the line in the fourth cell that reads `# ax.plot (range(25), ar)` by removing the leading hashtag (`#`)
+5. Click `Cell > Run All` again.
 You should see a change in the graph below that cell.